ec18130/magician/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-Open [https://ec18130.github.io/magician/](https://ec18130.github.io/magician/) to view it in your browser.\

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.